Leading Acid Sulfate Soil Solutions Across NSW

-At Confluence Environmental, we provide comprehensive, site-specific acid sulfate soil solutions for developments in mapped ASS risk areas (Class 1–5).
-Our services include:
+At Confluence Environmental, we provide comprehensive, site-specific solutions for developments in mapped ASS risk zones (Class 1–5).

 Field sampling in accordance with NSW ASS Guidelines

-Chromium Suite analysis: Field pH, pH(oxidised), TAA, ANC, Net Acidity, SCR
+Chromium Suite testing: field pH, oxidised pH, TAA, ANC, Net Acidity, SCR

 Identification of Actual ASS (AASS) and Potential ASS (PASS)

-Risk mitigation strategies for excavation, dewatering, or piling
+Risk mitigation strategies for excavation, dewatering, and piling

 Implementation Support

-Final compliance reporting for council or EPA submission
+Final reporting for submission to councils, certifiers, or the EPA

 Who We Work With

-We support a wide range of clients working in or near mapped acid sulfate soil risk areas:
+We support a wide range of clients working in or near mapped coastal risk sediments, including:

 Property developers and subdivision planners